Nobody wants to waste money on flights, right!?

 I always use Kayak to check the difference in price between direct and indirect flights.

 Just put in your search and they’ll show you the cheapest price for both types of flight in their filter.

-Tip: Pick a long stopover and see another city!
+Helpful Tip: Pick a long stopover and see another city with your extra day!